ahmedmohamedezz/django_docs_tutorial_app/notes.md

 - if you want to see the sql behind a migration file. use `sqlmigrate` command
     - `python manage.py sqlmigrate polls 0001`

+- run `python manage.py shell` to use the API provided by django (auto imports models)

 <!--
     ext.
         - django